apigear-io/apigear-docs/docs/objectapi/modules.md

             type: Message
 ```

-Data structure can be identified just be identified its name.
+A data structure is identified by its name.

 Data structures can be nested by using the type name of the nested type.
 In some programming languages care needs to be taken by the order of declaration.